-Plaintiff acknowledges that he must show a qualifying physical injury, but responds that he pleaded that Wisner's conduct was willful and wanton-specifically, Wisner acted with reckless disregard for plaintiff.
-If plaintiff's theory is to be accepted, it is not clear how the negligence claim would be anything but a reiteration of plaintiff's outrage claim, which asserts liability on the basis of Wisner's reckless disregard of plaintiff's well-being.
+Plaintiffs acknowledge that they must show a qualifying physical injury, but respond that they pleaded that Wisner's conduct was willful and wanton-specifically, Wisner acted with reckless disregard for plaintiffs.
+If plaintiffs' theory is to be accepted, it is not clear how the negligence claim would be anything but a reiteration of plaintiffs' outrage claim, which asserts liability on the basis of Wisner's reckless disregard of plaintiffs' well-being.